LAtimes2/TeensyLogicAnalyzer/README.md

 * Basic (default) - I just want to record up to 8 signals at up to about 1 MHz.
 * Advanced - I want to read the users guide and get speeds up to 2 MHz on LC and 24 MHz on 3.1/3.2.
 And more samples when fewer channels.
 * Hardware - I only need 1 or 2 channels, but I have a need for speed - LC is 24 MHz, 1 channel or 12 MHz, 2 channels.
-3.x is 30 MHz, 2 channels.
+3.x is 72 MHz, 2 channels.
 Most have full triggering capability.

 See installation.md for setup.

 See users guide for capabilities and how to use.

+#### Version 3.0

+Adds Complex Triggers (up to 4 stages).
+Allows edge triggers or things like 4th clock select pulse.
+For 3.x, increased maximum hardware speed to 72 MHz.

 #### Version 2.0